Wigner time delay and related concepts -- Application to transport in coherent conductors: Disordered systems (localised regime)

-\begin{itemize} \item An alternative derivation of the stationary distribution \eqref{eq:ComtetTexier1997LimitLaw} was proposed in Ref.~\cite{RamKum00}, by using the relation between the time delay and the reflection coefficient in the presence of a constant imaginary component in the potential (wave amplification), i.e. making use of analytic properties of the scattering matrix (see also \cite{BeeBro01,Fyo03}).
+\item An alternative derivation of the stationary distribution \eqref{eq:ComtetTexier1997LimitLaw} was proposed in Ref.~\cite{RamKum00}, by using the relation between the time delay and the reflection coefficient in the presence of a constant imaginary component in the potential (wave amplification), i.e. making use of analytic properties of the scattering matrix.
+This point is furher discussed in the next paragraph.

-\item A discrete Anderson model with Cauchy disorder (Lloyd model~\cite{Llo69}) was studied in Ref.~\cite{DeyLisAlt00}, for which the relation between the two cumulants of $\ln|\psi_\varepsilon(x)|$ presents an extra factor $2$ (i.e. drift $\mu=1/2$), compared with the usual form for the single parameter scaling, Eq.~\eqref{eq:SPS}.~\footnote{ Localisation for potentials with power law distribution was studied in \cite{BieTex08,DeyLisAlt01,Llo69,TitSch03}. } Some numerical investigations have shown that the distribution of the Wigner time delay is however still characterised by a power law tail $\tau^{-2}$ (and not $\tau^{-3/2}$).
+\item A discrete Anderson model with Cauchy disorder (Lloyd model~\cite{Llo69}) was studied in Ref.~\cite{DeyLisAlt00}, for which the relation between the two cumulants of $\ln|\psi_\varepsilon(x)|$ presents an extra factor $2$ (i.e. drift $\mu=1/2$), compared with the usual form for the single parameter scaling, Eq.~\eqref{eq:SPS}.~\footnote{ Localisation for potentials with power law distribution was studied in \cite{BieTex08,DeyLisAlt01,Llo69,TitSch03}. } Some time ago, I performed some (unpublished) numerical investigations, which had shown that the distribution of the Wigner time delay is however still characterised by a power law tail $\tau^{-2}$ (and not $\tau^{-3/2}$).
 It would thus be interesting to clarify this observation in connection with the discussion of the section.

 \item Correlations in energy $\mean{\Wt(\varepsilon)\Wt(\varepsilon')}$ were analysed by Titov and Fyodorov~\cite{TitFyo00}.

 \item Time delay and resonance width are closely related (see the review \cite{Kot05}).
 The resonance width distribution was studied in \cite{KunSha08,GurSha12}.